THIS IS SAFER

-We research to save lives, prevent injuries and enable safe mobility.
-Together.
+We bring people together to create research and knowledge that save lives, prevent injuries and enable safe mobility for people and goods

 SAFER is on a bold journey towards zero accidents in traffic.

 This will be achieved by open, collaborative research projects where traffic safety is key for the creation of safe, sustainable, connected and automated traffic systems.

 SAFER's holistic traffic safety approach covers people, vehicles and the infrastructure.
 This also means SAFER is part of a bigger societal project: the design and realisation of smart, sustainable transport systems in the cities and beyond.
 SAFER's role is to be a thought leader in safe mobility, offering world-leading knowledge and project methodology.
 SAFER creates knowledge and value beyond what a single partner can achieve on its own.